econ-ark/econ-ark-tools/Virtual/README.md

 * This will require you to have two USB sticks
    1. A small one to hold the installer software (say, 4GB)
-   1. A large one to hold the installed system (at least 64 GB)
+   1. A large one to hold the installed system
+      * at least 64 GB; 128 GB recommended
 * Be sure to get a _fast_ USB stick, at least for the large dive
 * [xubark-MIN](#MIN-or-MAX) and [xubark-MAX](#MIN-or-MAX) are ISO image files described below
 * Download them and "burn" them to a USB stick (or CD-ROM)